great-expectations/great_expectations/docs/reference/expectations/result_format.md

     }
 }
 ```
-The results will then be stored in the Validation result after running the Checkpoint.
+The results will then be stored in the Validation Result after running the Checkpoint.
 :::note
-Regardless of where Result Format is configured, `unexpected_list` and `unexpected_index_list` are never rendered in Data Docs, as they are expected to be used for debugging purposes only.
+Regardless of where Result Format is configured, `unexpected_list` and `unexpected_index_list` are never rendered in Data Docs.
 :::

 ## result_format values